-Any student who believes that he or she has been the subject of discrimination or harassment should report the incident or incidents to the College's Title IX Coordinator identified below.
-Any employee, applicant, or visitor who believes that he or she has been the subject of discrimination or harassment should report the incident or incidents to the College's Equal Employment Opportunity /Affirmative Action (EEO/AA) Officer identified below.
-If the complaint is against the Title IX Coordinator or EEO/AA Officer, the complainant should report the matter to the Human Resources office for referral to an alternate designee.
+Any student who believes that they have been the subject of discrimination or harassment should report the incident or incidents to the College's Title IX Coordinator identified below.
+Any employee, applicant, or visitor who believes that they have been the subject of discrimination or harassment should report the incident or incidents to the College's Equal Employment Opportunity/Affirmative Action (EEO/AA) Officer identified below.
+If the complaint is against the Title IX Coordinator or EEO/AA Officer, the complainant should report the matter to the

+Human Resources office for referral to an alternate designee.